dgasp24/NBA-Project/README.md

 - `src`: the folder where I have the main code
-    - `stats`: this is where I have all the csv files for the stats of each player on the teams -`East`: Where all the East teams are at in the NBA -`West`: Where all the West teams are at in the NBA
+    - `stats`: this is where I have all the csv files for the stats of each player on the teams
+        - `East`: Where all the East teams are at in the NBA
+        - `West`: Where all the West teams are at in the NBA

 ## Future